Browser hijacking: Babylon Toolbar

 Babylon Toolbar is a browser hijacker that will change the browser homepage and set the default search engine to isearch.babylon.com.
 It is also a form of adware.
 It displays advertisements, sponsored links, and spurious paid search results.
-The program will collect search terms from your search queries.
+The program will also collect search terms from search queries.

 Babylon's translation software prompts to add the Babylon Toolbar on installation.
 The toolbar also comes bundled as an add-on with other software downloads.

 In 2011, the CNet site Download.com started bundling the Babylon Toolbar with open-source packages such as Nmap.
 Gordon Lyon, the developer of Nmap, was upset over the way users of his software were tricked into using the toolbar.
 The vice-president of Download.com, Sean Murphy, released an apology: The bundling of this software was a mistake on our part and we apologize to the user and developer communities for the unrest it caused.

 Similar variants of the Babylon toolbar and search homepage exist including: Bueno Search, Delta Search, Claro Search, and Search GOL.
 All of these variants state to be owned by Babylon in the terms of service.

 All of the toolbars were created by Montiera.